gazbert/bxbot/README.md

 You provide your Exchange Adapter details in the `exchange.yaml` file - see the _[Exchange Adapters Configuration](#exchange-adapters)_ section for full details.

-The `optionalConfig` section in the `exchange.yaml` allows you to set key/value pair config items to pass to your Exchange Adapter implementation.
+The `otherConfig` section in the `exchange.yaml` allows you to set key/value pair config items to pass to your Exchange Adapter implementation.
 On startup, the Trading Engine will pass the config to your Exchange Adapter's `init(ExchangeConfig config)` method.